US Army Ranks and Jobs Guide: Your Roadmap to Military Success

 • Command and General Staff College

-You’ll study topics like tactical planning, personnel management, and Army doctrine.
+These courses combine classroom learning with practical applications, covering topics like tactical planning, personnel management, and Army doctrine.

 Life in the Army